ngx-material-dashboard/ngx-material-dashboard/projects/base-json/README.md

 how your data is structured and how to serialize and deserialize it.
-I have created 2 libraries that extend this one and provide implementations for which you should be able to use as is with minimal configuration and code changes required when adding to your application (that is if the general JSON structure defined in either library works with your application).
-The libraries I created are the json and json-api libraries.
+I have created 2 libraries that extend this one and provide implementations for which you should be able to use as is with minimal configuration and code changes required when adding to your application (that is if the JSON structure defined in either library works with your application).
+The libraries I created are the [json](../json/) and [json-api](../json-api/) libraries.
 The json library uses a general JSON structure that effectively turns an object directly into JSON, while the json-api library follows the json:api specification as defined at https://jsonapi.org/.
 See the respective libraries in the links provided above for more details on using them.